shgninc/ceph-deployment/README.md

 # ceph-deployment

 This project is based on [cephadm-ansible], but with some modifications to make it work on **Debian**.
+At first try to read the [MAINREADME] and then continue here.

 Additionally, two directories have been added: